Rabbit Care & Husbandry

 Lynbrook Vet provides routine desexing for both male and female rabbits.
 Rabbits reach sexual maturity at approximately 3 months of age (earliest 8 weeks of age).
 Desexing your pet rabbit is beneficial for reducing risks of ovarian and uterine cancer, inter-rabbit aggression, sexually driven behaviours and unwanted pregnancy.

-We recommend desexing female rabbits between 4-5 months of age and male rabbits between 3-4 months.
+We recommend speying female rabbits from 6 months* of age and castrating male rabbits from 4 months.

 Our desexing package for rabbits are inclusive of:

 - Physical exam with the veterinarian to assess your pet’s suitability to undergo an anaesthetic.

 - Fluid Therapy to maintain your pet’s blood pressure and hydration whilst under the anaesthetic.
 This also aids in a smoother recovery.